 The power is now very much in their hands and, in order to maintain their loyalty and attention, the experience we offer them must be positive but also authentic and consistent throughout their relationship with us.

-Rob: The future is going to become even more fast-paced and “consumerized”.
+Rob: The future is going to become even more fast-paced and “consumerised”.
 New philosophies about the employee combined with technology is going to rapidly change everyday processes.
 Companies are investing more in HR tech now than ever before (over $1B in 2017) so we are already starting to see those changes.

 In the future, it will be easier to access information on a potential company or candidate.
 Technology will enable remote workers more flexibility than ever before.
 Hierarchies will be flatter, and communication will be paramount as we work in more collaborative teams that are also more geographically dispersed.

 John: The future will be more of what we are starting to see now, but better.
-A recognition of the importance of a positive experience for both candidates and employees will grow as organizations realise that a slip in either can have detrimental effects on their employer reputation and brand.
+A recognition of the importance of a positive experience for both candidates and employees will grow as organisations realise that a slip in either can have detrimental effects on their employer reputation and brand.